-- 23. Pursuant to paragraph 11 of Council decision EC-83/DEC.5, the Secretariat conducted the eleventh round of inspections at the Barzah and Jamrayah facilities of the Scientific Studies and Research Centre (SSRC) from 13 to 19 November 2024. - 24.
-Both the Barzah and Jamrayah facilities of the SSRC were among the sites visited during the Secretariat's aforementioned mission to the Syrian Arab Republic in March.
-The Secretariat will continue to conduct the SSRC inspections as part of its future activities in the Syrian Arab Republic.
+- 22. As previously reported, pursuant to paragraph 11 of Council decision EC-83/DEC.5, the Secretariat conducted the eleventh round of inspections at the Barzah and Jamrayah facilities of the Scientific Studies and Research Centre (SSRC) from 13 to 19 November 2024. - 23.
+Both the Barzah and Jamrayah facilities of the SSRC were among the locations visited by the Secretariat's team during the deployment to the Syrian Arab Republic in March 2025.
+The Barzah facility was visited again as part of the deployment that was still taking place as at the date of this report.

-Other activities carried out by the Technical Secretariat with respect to the Syrian Arab Republic
+Other activities carried out by the Technical Secretariat with respect to the Syrian Arab Republic weapons programme.

-25. As previously reported, in accordance with Rule 12(b) of the Rules of Procedure of the Council, the Director-General requested that a meeting of the Council be convened to address the situation in the Syrian Arab Republic in relation to the Syrian chemical weapons programme.
 Subsequently, the Sixty-Sixth Meeting of the Council was held on 12 December 2024, during which the Director-General delivered a statement on the matter.
 The Council noted a Note circulated by the Secretariat (EC-M-66/S/1, dated 9 December 2024) containing Note Verbale No. NV/ODG-636/24, and noted the statement by the Director-General.
 The Council decided to remain seized of the matter.